awsdocs/aws-mobile-developer-guide/doc_source/how-to-cognito-integrate-an-existing-identity-pool.rst

     * Set up short-lived credentials for accessing your AWS resources using a `Cognito Identity Pool <http://docs.aws.amazon.com/cognito/latest/developerguide/identity-pools.html>`__.

-    * Create an AWS Mobile configuration file that ties your app code to the identity pool that enables users to acces your AWS resources.
+    * Create an AWS Mobile configuration file that ties your app code to the identity pool that enables users to access your AWS resources.

     * Make small adjustments to your app code to install the SDK and retrieve AWS credentials for your user.